File information

 These files have only been tested with Patch 1.15 and Patch 1.16.
 I cannot provide support for anything but the latest version.

-Report a bug in the event one happens and you're sure it is a file from this page causing it.
+Report a bug if you notice one and you're sure it is a file from here causing it.

 Main File 1: Ray Traced Shadows Only